Sanborn Fire Maps

 Because their primary audience was fire insurance providers, Sanborn maps focused on details relevant to fire risk assessment.
 These included the materials used in a building’s construction, the number of stories, framing type, roof composition, the placement of doors and windows, and how the building was being used.

-Additional information—such as building height, street names and widths, fire hydrant locations, natural water sources, water pressure, and the specifications of water lines and pumping equipment—was also included to help evaluate accessibility and firefighting capabilities.
+Additional information—such as the height of buildings, street names and widths, fire hydrant locations, natural water sources, water pressure, and the specifications of water lines and pumping equipment—was also included to help evaluate accessibility and firefighting capabilities.

-In the above detail showing the intersection of South Street and Cross Street, the map shows a number of structures used as dwellings (indicated by the abbreviation “D”), how many floors they have, the locations of the water pipes (which are described as 4”), and the location of the South Branch of the River.
-It also labels prominent public buildings, like the School, Catholic Church, and Riding School, and differentiates the materials from which each is constructed (brick, stone, and wood, respectively).
+In the above detail showing the intersection of South Street and Cross Street, the map shows a number of structures used as dwellings (indicated by the abbreviation “D”).
+It also shows how many floors these buildings have, the locations and diameters of the water pipes (which are described as 4”), and the location of the South Branch of the River.
+Additionally, it labels prominent public buildings - like the School, Catholic Church, and Riding School - and differentiates the materials from which each is constructed (brick, stone, and wood, respectively).

 Since Sanborn maps were periodically updated to reflect major changes to the built environment, they serve as a useful tool for tracking historical development.
-For example, a comparison of the map from 1885 to one forty years later in 1925 reveals, a number of changes to the Village Square that includes a change of use, the addition of new buildings, and the removal of old ones.
+For example, a comparison of the map from 1885 to one forty years later in 1925 reveals, a number of changes to the Village Square.
+These changes include re-purposing buildings to new uses, the addition of new buildings, and the removal of old ones.

-The side-by-side details shown above make it easy to see how Woodstock’s Village Square changed in a 40-year period between 1885-1925.
-Notice that the structure at 1 The Green, on the west corner of Elm and Central Streets, changed from a dwelling house (as indicated by the abbreviation “D”) to an inn and restaurant.
-Further down Elm Street, a new building was added that has a brick exterior but is framed.
-It houses the telephone exchange and a barbershop and store.
-The building immediately to the north that housed a tailor, barber, grocery store and doctor’s office in 1885, by 1925 has two new additions on the back and now houses a store.
-The area behind the behind the next block, that in 1885 had housed a livery and wagon shed, by 1925 is a storage area for groceries.
-Similar changes have occurred in the
+The side-by-side details shown above make it easy to see how Woodstock’s Village Square changed in a 40-year period between 1885 and 1925.
+For instance, notice the building located at 1 The Green; it changed from a dwelling house in 1885 (as indicated by the abbreviation “D”) to an inn and restaurant in 1925.
+Further down the west side of Elm Street, a new framed building was added between 1885 and 1925.
+This building had a brick exterior (as indicated by the pink-edged coloration of the yellow-shaded block), and it housed a telephone exchange, a barbershop, and a store in 1925.
+The building immediately to the north, in 1885, had housed a tailor, barber, hardware store, grocery store and doctor’s office; however, by 1925, it had two new additions on the back and housed a store.

 Many Sanborn maps were color-coded to indicate construction materials—an essential detail for fire risk evaluation.
-As shown in the key for Woodstock’s Sanborn maps, reddish hues indicate brick buildings, and the key further distinguishes between solid brick and veneer.
+As shown in the key for Woodstock’s Sanborn maps, reddish hues indicate brick buildings.
+The key further distinguishes between solid brick and veneer.
 Blue indicated stone.
 Yellow was for framed buildings, and gray for cement and adobe buildings.

 While these colors were critical for insurance purposes, they also allow modern viewers to better imagine how a streetscape might have appeared—particularly in cases where photographs are unavailable.